• Job Vacancies

 The person responsible for developing history in our school is Mrs R. Pender

 The overall aims of our History curriculum is the assumption that any pupil in our school may go on to study the subject in more detail at Secondary level, at university or require particular subject knowledge in their future career, allowing them to achieve academic excellence in this domain.
 Equally, the need of particular subject knowledge or skills to enable them to be active and valued members of society, developing their social and moral intelligence.
-As a result, the curriculum has been designed to be fit that purpose.
-We follow the Pearson Active Learn Primary History, which aligns with the National Curriculum.
+As a result, the curriculum has been designed to fit that purpose.
+We follow the Pearson Active Learn Primary History, which aligns with National Curriculum.

 Our history learning begins in the Early Years where children are given planned opportunities to develop their understanding of the world: past and present.
 Children learn about the lives of people around them and their roles in society.
 They explore similarities and differences between things in the past and things now, drawing on their experiences and what has been read to them and understand the past through settings, characters and events encountered in books read in class and story telling.
+We also aim for our EYFS children to develop the basic understanding of chronology, through everyday ideas such as days of the week, months of the year and visual timetables as well as developing their historical enquiry, by strategically placing historical objects into provision areas linked to the curriculum to spark curiosity and inform high quality interactions.

 In KS1, we have mapped a curriculum that will enable pupils to further develop an awareness of the past, using common words and phrases relating to the passing time.
 They will begin to develop an understanding of where and when the people and events they study fit within a chronological framework and identify similarities and differences between ways of life in different periods of time.
+KS1 children study The Great Fire of London as a significant event beyond living memory and Travel and Transport which allows them to study a time of change within living memory.
+They also study the life of Pocahontas, as a significant individual from the past, who has contributed to national and international achievements.

 For more about Active Learn follow the link below: